 A campground, mountain lake, and family recreation area, combined with its close proximity to the city of Asheville, make this area very popular with tourists and locals alike - yet it is not as crowded as some may have you think.
 Plenty of miles of trails means the people will be spread out.
-Trails here connect with the Mountains to Sea/Shut In Trail, two of Pisgah's most popular long-distance trails.
-This trail network is very popular with mountain bikers as well, so be sure to share the trail!
+This trail network is very heavily used by mountain bikers as well, so be sure to share the trail!

-Starting near the mouth of Bent Creek as it dumps into the French Broad River is the Shut-in Trail, which ascends Shut-in Ridge and generally follows the Parkway all the way to the Mount Pisgah parking area many miles to the South.
-(Incidentally, there are at least two Shut-in Ridges I know of, the other being in the Davidson River Area beyond Mount Pisgah.)
-This is the most strenuous of Bent Creek's trails.
-The Mountains to Sea Trail also follows this route but continues in both directions at the Shut-in Trail's ends.
-This dual trail follows the southeast border of the Bent Creek area and several of Bent Creek's trails intersect it, including Hardtimes Road and the Sleepy Gap trail, making long distance hikes into the Mills River and Davidson River areas possible.
-You can also access this trail from the Parkway at the French Broad River, Sleepy Gap, Bent Creek Gap, and Beaverdam Gap, all shown on the Bent Creek Map.
+This dual trail follows the southeast border of the Bent Creek area and several of Bent Creek's trails intersect it, including Hardtimes Road and the Sleepy Gap trail, making long distance hikes into the Mills River and Davidson River areas to the south possible.
+You can also access this trail from the Blue Ridge Parkway at the French Broad River, Sleepy Gap, Bent Creek Gap, and Beaverdam Gap overlooks and thus hike downhill into the Bent Creek area.

 Places to Stay at Bent Creek

-The Lake Powhatan Campground is located within the Lake Powhatan Recreation Area at Bent Creek.
-Open only from April 1 to October 31, this campground offers 98 sites, flush toilets, and hot showers, all near the shore of Lake Powhatan which includes a swimming beach and fishing pier.
+However, the Lake Powhatan Campground is located within the Lake Powhatan Recreation Area at Bent Creek.
+Open year round, this nice campground offers 98 sites, flush toilets, and hot showers, all near the shore of Lake Powhatan which includes a swimming beach and fishing pier.
 You can also walk right out of the campground onto Bent Creek's fantastic trails.
-Sites are $12 a night and the campground can become quite crowded on summer weekends.
+The campground can become quite crowded on summer weekends.